EshaanK8/EshaanK8/README.md

 ### Software engineering student at the University of Ottawa, with a passion for all things tech.

-🔭 **I’m currently working on:** my third year of studies at the University of Ottawa.
+🔭 **I’m currently working on:** my fourth year of studies at the University of Ottawa.

 🌱 **I’m currently learning:** technologies such as Swift and React to help bring my application ideas to fruition.